24 April – 29 August 2021

 Curatorial Team: Beatrice Bianchini, Irina Denkmann, Jonas Deuter, Ulrike Grünewald, Sebastian Hahn, Felix

-The exhibition is supported by the Dr. Marschner Foundation.
+The exhibition was supported by the Dr. Marschner Foundation.